School Community

 Let me start off by unequivocally stating, I have no issues with parents sending their kids to a private school or home schooling their kids.
 In fact, I have seen specific examples where kids have excelled in both the private and homeschool settings.

-Frank and Beth are clearly missing the point, ALL vouchers take funds from public schools.
+ALL vouchers take funds from public schools.
 Schools that would utilize vouchers do not take ALL kids.
-Those are non-negotiable for both Frank and Beth’s “middle ground”.

 Thanks for reading